darakuneko/gpk-utility/README.md

 Display settings for keyboard OLED screens

 - **Time Display**: Displays the current time on the last line of the OLED screen.

+#### LED
+Configure LED colors for various device states and layers

+- **Speed Indicators**: Set colors for mouse speed acceleration, scroll step acceleration, and horizontal scroll indicators
+- **Pomodoro Colors**: Configure colors for work, break, and long break phases (colors light up for 5 seconds on phase change)
+- **Layer Colors**: Set individual colors for each layer
+  - Opening the color picker automatically switches to that layer
+  - Closing the color picker returns to layer 0
+  - Note: If trackpad layer is enabled, please turn it off from the Layer tab before setting colors
+- **Important**: LED indicators only work when RGB Effect is set to Solid Color mode

 ## Other Features